sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 This flag should be used judiciously and should generally be considered a last resort for Sourcegraph installations that need to disable Code Insights or remove the database dependency.

-With version 3.31 this flag has moved from the `repo-updater` service to the `worker` service.
+With version 3.31 this flag has moved from the `worker` service to the `worker` service.

 ### Soucegraph Setting
 Code Insights is currently behind an experimental feature on Sourcegraph.
 You can enable it in settings.